17anguyen/3js-Portfolio-update/README.md

-# React + Vite
+# Portfolio-Aug 2023

-Learning three js and 3D modeling
+Making a fresh portfolio to reflect my knowledge in three.js and 3D integration!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.